frankshammer42/Palimpsest-Passage/README.md

 tweaks with USB3 port.
 I have friends who have done projects with the exact Python/DSLR setting so it won't be a problem if we are going for that setup.

 ## Arduino Integration
 I will use [pyFirmata](https://pypi.org/project/pyFirmata/) to handle Arduino communication.
+The motion sensor will be connected to analog output pins on the Arduino board and the data will be directly read by the Python program to detect human movement.
 I used the library for several my own ITP projects and the library proves to be very robust.